 John reveals, “Nevertheless even among the rulers many believed in Him, but because of the Pharisees they did not confess Him, lest they should be put out of the synagogue; for they loved the praise of men more than the praise of God.”
 (John 12:42-43 NKJV).

 The Bible mentions two notable secret believers or admirers of Christ among the rulers of the Jews – Joseph of Arimathea and Nicodemus.

-Although both of them truly believed that the Lord Jesus was indeed the Christ, but because they feared men and loved the praise of men, they chose not to publicly express their faith or love to Christ during His ministry, either in words or by works.
+Both of them truly believed that the Lord Jesus was indeed the Christ, but because they feared men and loved the praise of men they chose not to publicly express their faith in Christ or their love for Christ during His ministry either in words or by works.

 Likewise, Nicodemus was said to be a prominent ruler and a Pharisee, a member of the great council or Sanhedrin (John 3:1).
 He once came to see Jesus by night, expressing his conviction that Jesus truly came from God (John 3:2).

 Nicodemus undoubtedly believed in Jesus Christ.
 Nevertheless, he never for once expressed his faith in Christ before the council, even though he had ample opportunities to do so.

 There was a time when the council sent out some officers to arrest Jesus, but they came back testifying about Jesus to the council that: “No man ever spoke like this Man!”
 Then the Pharisees answered them, “Are you also deceived?
 “Have any of the rulers or the Pharisees believed in Him?
 “But this crowd that does not know the law is accursed.”
 (John 7:45-49 NKJV).

 What a great opportunity for Nicodemus to stand up and openly express his faith in Christ!
 But he missed it, for he feared men and loved their praise.

 Similarly, you also will always miss great and divine opportunity to speak out and stand up for Christ if you fear people and love their praise.